akhtet/myXNLI/README.md

 ## Myanmar Translation File Format

 Under `translation` folder, there are 100 files, each containing 100 blocks.
 Each block has a block number, an English sentence and a placeholder for Myanmar Translation.
-An example entry in a translation file is describe below.
+An example entry in a translation file is described below.

 ```
 114